-\begin{proof} \begin{enumerate} \item[\rm(a)] The group $\PGL_2^{\ast}(9)$ has a semi-dihedral Sylow $2$-sugbgroup $P\cong \text{SD}_{16}$, which is self-normalising.
-Hence the claim follows from Theorem~\ref{thm:CMT}(e). \item[\rm(b)] We treat the group $G=3.\PGL_2^{\ast}(9)\cong 3.\fA_6.2_3 \cong 3.\mathrm{M}_{10}$ entirely via computer algebra using MAGMA \cite{MAGMA}.
-First, we note that the block structure of $G$ can be found in the \emph{decomposition matrices} section at the Modular Atlas Homepage \cite[$A_6.2_3$]{ModAtlas}, where we also read that $B$ has exactly two simple modules, one of dimension~$6$ and one of dimension~$9$.\\ Now, in this case, $N_G(P)=P\times Z(G)\cong P\times C_3$, hence by the definition of $K(G)$ we need to show that the Green correspondents $X_1$ and $X_2$ of the two non-trivial $1$-dimensional $kN_G(P)$-modules, say $1a$ and $1b$, of $N_G(P)$ are endo-trivial $kG$-modules.
+\begin{proof} \begin{enumerate} \item[\rm(a)] The group $\PGL_2^{\ast}(9)$ has a semi-dihedral Sylow $2$-subgroup $P\cong \text{SD}_{16}$, which is self-normalising.
+Hence the claim is immediate from Theorem~\ref{thm:CMT}(e). \item[\rm(b)] We treat the group $G=3.\PGL_2^{\ast}(9)$ entirely via computer algebra using MAGMA \cite{MAGMA}.\\ First, we note that the block structure of $G$ can be found in the \emph{decomposition matrices} section at the Modular Atlas Homepage \cite[$A_6.2_3$]{ModAtlas}, where we also read that $B$ has exactly two simple modules, one of dimension~$6$ and one of dimension~$9$.\\ Next, in this case, $N_G(P)=P\times Z(G)\cong P\times C_3$, hence by the definition of $K(G)$ we need to show that the Green correspondents $X_1$ and $X_2$ of the two non-trivial $1$-dimensional $kN_G(P)$-modules are endo-trivial $kG$-modules.
 However, as $X_1$ and $X_2$ must be dual to each other, it suffices to consider~$X_1$.
 Computing $X_1$ with MAGMA we find that $X_1$ has the given Loewy (and socle) series and that its restriction to $P$ is an endo-trivial module and therefore so is $X_1$. \item[\rm(c)] For $Q\cong\PGL_2^{\ast}(9)$ we take $\widetilde{Q}=3.\PGL_2^{\ast}(9)$ and the claim follows from Theorem~\ref{thm:LT17}(b) together with {\rm(b)}. \end{enumerate} \end{proof}